Best Metal Gas Can

 Article by Mark Trotta

-Since World-War-II, the metal Jerry Can has been the world standard for safe, portable gasoline storage.
+Since World-War-Two, the metal Jerry Can has been the world standard for safe, portable gasoline storage.
 They are well-designed and rugged, and with proper storage, often last 50 years or more.

 What Is A Jerry Can?